 Anyone else in brunch mode?
+I am loving all of my weekend breakfast/brunch recipes right now.
+Especially this list of Easter recipes that are perfect for spring.
 That’s one of the best things about spring!!
 I can’t say that I do brunch all that often at my house, but I recently went to one of my favorite local restaurants for brunch.
 By myself I might add.
 But no worries, I had my computer and some work to do.

 While I do not have a sweet tooth in the mornings, the waitress was trying to tempt me with a very tasty looking Blueberry Lemon Cake.
 It was very tempting, but I took a nice peek at the cake and thought I could easily turn that into something healthier!!

 And voila!!!
 This cake was born!